tylersfoot/Average4k/notes.md

     ...
 </TextureAtlas>
 ```
-- `name` must have a 4 digit number after it; it should be counting up from 1, including zeroes to fill the 4 digits, like so: 0001, 0002..
+- `name` must have a 4-digit number after it; it should be counting up from 1, including zeroes to fill the 4 digits, like so: 0001, 0002..
 0998, 0999
 - Each parameter must have quotation marks (" ") surrounding the values, like `x="640"`
 - Python code that I used to generate an XML file:
 ```py